amrutprabhu/amrutprabhu.github.io/data/blog/2022/create-kubernetes-custom-resource-definition-crd.md

 Next, Kubelets running on the various worker nodes start calling the API server and check if any pods have to be created on that particular node.
 Kubelets are nothing but controllers themselves.

 So in this article, we will show you how you can create your own Kubernetes CRD, and then create an instance of the CRD.

+## Pre-requisites

+- A working Kubernetes cluster. (local or remote)
+  If you don't have one, you can always run a [K3s](https://k3s.io/) cluster or you can use a Kind Kubernetes cluster.
+You can read about starting a Kind Kubernetes cluster [here](https://refactorfirst.com/kind-kubernetes-cluster).
+- Basic knowledge of working with “Kubectl” commands to create, get or delete a resource.

 ## Creating a Kubernetes Custom Resource Definition (CRD)